microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

 Once deployed only the Azure App Service named like, *infoasst-web-xxxxx*, will be accessible without the VPN established.
 You can share the URL of the website with users to start using the Information Assistant accelerator.

-## Additional considerations for "Secure Mode" deployment
+## Additional considerations for secure mode deployment

 ### Network and subnet CIDR configuration

-"Secure mode" creates a virtual network and multiple subnets, improving network isolation and data protection.
+Secure mode creates a virtual network and multiple subnets, improving network isolation and data protection.
 Internet Protocol (IP) addresses and the corresponding Classes Inter-Domain Routing (CIDR)s are available as Terraform parameters.
 To avoid any IP address conflicts with your existing network(s), update the virtual network IP Addresses or CIDRs, then copy this block of variables into your `scripts/environments/local.env` file (*values shown are default values*)

 ```bash
 export TF_VAR_virtual_network_CIDR="10.0.8.0/24"